a-rvid/smolbox/README.md

 You can rename (or symlink) the multicall binary to the desired command, and the program will think it's executing `pwd` if it's called `pwd`.
 You can also run `smolbox pwd` and it will print the current working directory.

 A great example of how optimizations have paid off is comparing against other implementations.
-The `pwd` function here calls 2 syscalls, `getcwd` and `write`, while standard coreutils calls around 132 syscalls on nixos (some of them are linking-related, the rest doesn't make sense.
-YMMV, not tested on multiple systems.).
+The `pwd` function here calls 2 syscalls, `getcwd` and `write`, while standard coreutils calls around 40 syscalls (some of them are linking-related, the rest doesn't make sense.).

 ## Compromises